A mere info broker indeed.

 - An episode of Courage the Cowardly Dog, had the titular canine forcibly rip out his (only once-seen) gold tooth so he could charitably offer it to a homeless gypsy chihuahua.

-- Spongebob: When Squidwards threatened to call the cops on Mr. Krabs, who had been raiding his and other peoples' houses for food to feed his whale daughter who was undergoing a growth spurt, Mr. Krabs offers to give him his gold tooth to help pay for the damages.
+- Spongebob Squarepants: When Squidward threatened to call the cops on Mr. Krabs, who had been raiding his and other peoples' houses for food to feed his whale daughter who was undergoing a growth spurt, Mr. Krabs offers to give him his gold tooth to help pay for the damages.
 Lampshaded by both Squidward and Spongebob who weren't even aware Mr. Krabs had a gold tooth.

 - In one episode of The Simpsons, Lenny had a diamond in his tooth, courtesy of the plant's dental plan.
 It's promptly snatched away from him.